SymfonyCasts/symfony5/sfcasts/ep5-security/verify-signed-url.md

 # Verifying the Signed Confirm Email URL

-Coming soon...

-Let's try it!
-I
-refresh the page.
-Now I get a terrible error.
-A binding is configured for an argument named form logging authenticator under _defaults, but no course dawning argument has been found.
-So until a few minutes ago, we had an argument to our register action that was called far `FormLoggingAuthenticator` over in our `config/services.yaml` file.
-We set up a global bind that said when the arguments used to pass this service, one of the cool things about bind is that if this argument doesn't isn't used anywhere in your application, it actually throws an exception.
-It's kind of trying to help you make sure you're not making a mistake or making a type of anyways.
-Now that we're not using this anymore, we can delete it.
-And now our registration Page finishes.
-All right.
-So let's go into, let's go through this process.

-Great.
-Some new user or agree to the terms and register beautiful.
-So you can say here is our long URL and it's going to R `/verify` controller.
-It includes an expiration.
-That's something you can configure, how long your, these links, uh, include any signature.
-That kind of, sort of guarantees that the user couldn't just make up the, see where all had to have come from their email.
-It also includes a little at I, an `id=18`.
-That's our user ID.
-So our job now is to go into the verified controller down here.
-And we're going to validate that that signed URL is valid.
-Do that first thing we're gonna need is actually, we're gonna need a couple of arguments here.
-First, we're going to need some things, `Request` objects that we can read, uh, the URL.
-We're also going to need the

-`VerifyEmailHelperInterface` arguments, cause that's gonna help us validate the URL.
-And the last thing we're gonna need is actually the `UserRepository`.
-So we can query for the user so that we, that last step is actually the first one.
-So I'll say `$user = $userRepository->find()`, and then I'm going to see what users logged in by reading that `id` query parameter.
-So we can do that `$request->query->get('id')`.
-And for some reason we don't find that user in our system that shouldn't happen, but we will throw `$this->createNotFoundException()`.
-So that's just a 4 0 4 error
+We're now generating a signed URL that we would *normally* include in a "confirm your email address" that we send to the user after registration.
+To keep things simpler, we're just rendering that URL onto the page after registration.

+## Removing our Unused Bind

+Let's go see what it looks like.
+Refresh and... ah!
+A terrible-looking error!

+> A binding is configured for an argument named `$formLoggingAuthenticator` under
+> `_defaults`, but no corresponding argument has been found.

+So until a few minutes ago, we had an argument to our `register()` action that was called `$formLoginAuthenticator`.
+Over in `config/services.yaml`, we set up a global "bind" that said:

+> Whenever and autowired service has an argument named `$formLoginAuthenticator`,
+> please pass them this service.

+One of the cool things about bind is that if there is *no* matching argument anywhere in our app, it throws an exception.
+It's trying to make sure that we're not making an accidental typo anywhere.

+In our situation, we just don't need that argument anymore... so we can delete it.
+And now... our registration page finishes!

+## Checking out the Verify URL

+So let's try it!
+Enter an email, some password, agree to the terms and hit register.
+Beautiful!
+Here is our email confirmation URL.
+You can see that it goes to `/verify`: that will hit our new `verifyUserEmail()` action.
+It also includes an expiration.
+That's something you can configure... it's how long the link is valid for.
+And it has a `signature`: that's something that, once we verify it, will prove that the user didn't just make up this URL: it definitely came from us.

+It also includes an `id=18`.
+That's our user id.

+## Verifying the Signed URL

+So our job now is to go into the `verifyUserEmail` controller method down here and *validate* that signed URL.
+To do that, we're going to need a couple of arguments: the `Request` object - so we can read data from the URL - a `VerifyEmailHelperInterface` argument to help us validate the URL - and finally, our `UserRepository`, so we can query for the `User` object.

+And actually, that's the first thing we need to do.
+Say `$user = $userRepository->find()` and find the user that this confirmation link belongs to by reading the `id` query parameter.
+So, `$request->query->get('id')`.
+And if, for some reason, we can't find `User`, let's trigger a 404 page by throwing `$this->createNotFoundException()`.

-Next to validate that this signed URL hasn't been tampered with and is valid news, a try-catch block.
-Instead of here, we're gonna say `$verifyEmailHelper->validateEmailConfirmation()` and we're going to pass this a couple of things.
-The first is going to be the sign you were else in the actual current URL.
-You can get that with `$request->getUri()` So what, the second thing we need to do passes the user ID.
-So `$user->getId()` and then `$user->getEmail()`, actually make sure that the user ID and user email haven't changed in the database since the verification email was sent.
-Now, if this is successful, nothing will happen.
-If it fails, it will throw a special exception called a `VerifyEmailExceptionInterface`.
+*Now* we can make sure that the signed URL hasn't been tampered with.
+To do that, add a try-catch block.
+Inside, say `$verifyEmailHelper->validateEmailConfirmation()` and pass in a couple of things.
+First, pass the actual current URL, which we can get with `$request->getUri()`.
+Next pass the user's id - `$user->getId()` then the user's email - `$user->getEmail()`.
+This makes sure that the id and email haven't changed in the database since the verification email was sent.
+The id *definitely* hasn't changed... since we just used it to query... this part only really applies if you rely on the user being logged in to verify their email.
-So down here, now we know that, uh, validation, uh, failed somebody maybe messed with the URL.
-It could be a bad character.
-So let's use that `addFlash()` again, this time I'm going to invent kind of a different category called `error`, and then to say went wrong.
-We can say `$e->getReason()`.
-Cause maybe the signature was invalid or maybe the, um, the link has expired

-And then we will use redirect route and we'll send them back.
-How about to the registration page?
-So he has some sort of an error with that and send them back to really any page.
-It doesn't matter.
-And down here, I'm still going to say, just add, add to two for the successful situation.
-Now, in order for these error message to be rendered, I'm going to go back to base studies of twig.
-And we're just going to duplicate this block here.
-Look for `error` messages, use `alert-danger`, and then print those out as well.
-Phew.

-All right.
-Let's try and be kind of air case.
-So let's pretend that we are sent this email and click the whole thing.
-I'm going to open this in a new tab and if I don't mess with it, it works.
-It hits our to do, which means that this was validated.
-If I mess around with any part of this, I could just like delete a couple characters out of the signature.
-It's going to fail the link to your verified email is invalid.
+Anyways, if this is successful... nothing will happen!
+If it fails, it will throw a special exception that will implement `VerifyEmailExceptionInterface`.
+So down here, we know the verifying the URL has failed... maybe someone messed with the URL.
+Or, more likely, it's expired.
+Let's tell then the reason by leveraging the flash system again.
+Say `$this->addFlash()` but this time put it into a different category called `error`.
+Then, to say went wrong, use `$e->getReason()`.
+Finally, use `redirectRoute()` to send them somewhere.
+How about the registration page?

+To render the error, back in `base.html.twig`, duplicate this entire block, but look for `error` messages and use `alert-danger`.

+Phew!
+Let's try the error case.
+Copy the URL then open a new tab and paste.
+If I go to this *real* URL... it works.
+Well, we still need to do some more coding, but it hits our TODO at the bottom of the controller. *Now*, mess with the URL, like remove a few characters... or try to tweak the expiration or change the `id` part.
+Now... yes!
+It failed because our link is invalid.
+If the link were expired, you would see a message about that.

-Please request a new link.
-So cool.
-So at the bottom of our controller, now that we know that the validation link is true, we are done.
-So in our case, what we want to do is say, `$user->isVerified(true)` and store that in the database.
+So, finally, let's finish the happy case!
+At the bottom of our controller, now that we know that the verification link *is* valid, we are done.
+For our app, we can say `$user->isVerified(true)` and store that in the database.

-And then we'll save that.
-So I will add one more argument here and see `EntityManagerInterface $entityManager`, and then down here, we'll say, and `$entityManager->flush()`.
-So it saves that new user.
-And then we'll add a little success, a little success, flash message account verified.
-You can now log in at the bottom.
-We'll redirect them to `app_login`.
-Now, if you wanted, you could do one better here.
-You could in the same way, you could actually manually authenticate the user in the same way that we were manually authenticating to before inside of our registration controller.
-That's totally doable.
-All right.
-So let's, let's go back over here and I will copy that link again, paste and we are verified.
-Sweet me only missing feature is something that prevents the user from logging in before they're verified to do that.
-Let's learn about the events that happen inside of the security system and show off another cool feature that leverages those events, login throttling.
+To do that... add one more argument: `EntityManagerInterface $entityManager`.
+Then, down here, say `$entityManager->flush()` to save that change.
+And let's give this a happy success message:

+> Account verified!
+You can now log in.

+Well, the truth is, we're not *yet* preventing them from logging in before they verify their email.
+But we *will* add that soon.
+Anyways, finish by redirecting them to the login page: `app_login`.

+If you wanted to be *even* cooler, you could choose to manually authenticate the user in the same way that did earlier in our registration controller.
+That's totally ok and up to you.

+Back in my main tab... copy that link again, paste and... we are verified!
+Sweet!

+The only thing left to do is to prevent the user from logging in until they've verified their email.
+To do that, we first need to learn about the events that happen inside of the security system.
+And to show off *those*, we'll leverages a really cool new feature: login throttling.